leimbernon/rust_genetic_algorithms/README.md

 ### Traits

-This version uses traits for generic implementations.
+This release uses traits for generic implementations.

-These traits are within the `traits` module:
+These traits are inside the `traits` module:

 - `GeneT`: This trait must be implemented on your own gene representation.
   - `new()`: This is the constructor function.